How To Become A Web Developer Without A Degree

 Cover Letter

 How do you effectively write a cover letter?
 One keyword.
 RESEARCH.
-I put that in bold and upper case because I can not stress that enough.
+I put that in bold and upper case because I cannot stress that enough.

 Incorporate their mission statement and core values into a cover letter.
 Explain how you fit those values and the job description.